 Click on image to see

-Mercury is visible over the eastern horizon for the first two weeks of the month but is not well placed above the horizon for
+Mercury is visible over the eastern horizon before sunrise for most of the month, although it is

-Mars is over the southwest horizon at sunset and sets a few hours later.
+Mars is over the southwest horizon at sunset and sets a couple of hours later.

-Saturn rises several hours before the Sun and is high above the southeast horizon at sunrise.
+Saturn rises a few hours before midnight local time and is over the western horizon at sunrise the following morning.

 Saturn is still moving in retrograde moving from Sagittarius westward into Ophiuchus.

 Dwarf Planet Ceres is over the wstern horizon at sunset local time.
 At 8th magnitude it is not visible with binoculars but may make for an interesting

 series of pictures as it passes by to the right of the Bull's face, the open star cluster the Hyades.